PinkiePieExplosion/PinkiePieExplosion/README.md

 I am from the USA, but I am also Irish & Ukrainian & some other stuff!

-I am active on Ponytown! (getting a new Discord account soon)
+I am active on Ponytown & Discord!

-I am usually at docks as my IRL skin or my Fez skin.
+I am usually at docks in MY Fez skin, usually my untinted version or some other version of it!

 <img width="30" alt="IMG_5384" src="https://github.com/user-attachments/assets/475490f1-8303-4f5b-a1bb-01c4e0ce7d3e" /> I am also a Kemonomimi!

 My Main Kemonomimi types are German Shepherd & Pomeranian!!

+My fursona is my Fez skin!
+He is also my kin, i have implemented a lot of my personality into him & I hv started to reply to Fez!

 As you can probably tell, I LOVE Jerry from Hoppers & Mountain Dew!!
 My favorite flavor is Baja-Blast (sugar-free); it tastes better when it's sugar-free, ngl.